-January 2019

-2018/19.
+- will be presented to Policing Board and at this stage it is anticipated that construction will commence in 2020/21. - 4.5.6 In addition to this, there will be a rolling programme for planned maintenance programme which is informed by the Condition Survey.
+Condition surveys have been carried out across the whole estate determining the level of investment required at each location by each sub fabric element Custody upgrades are carried out in a phased approach based on risk and corrective actions as identified during HMIC audits.
+Prioritisation of works is reviewed based on risk factors aligned to condition of fabric and to the occupant, legislative requirements and business continuity considerations which inform the decision making process and timescales. - 4.5.7 The requirement for a firearms training facility to support the southern Welsh Forces collaborative Joint Firearms Unit was identified during 2018/19.
 The existing range has been deemed not fit for purpose and a new facility is required to meet the very extensive training needs and legal requirements for firearms officers.
-Considerable discussion has taken place between Commissioners and Forces and a full business case is currently being developed which will consider a number of options and potential locations for a new facility.
-Extensive due diligence is and will continue to be applied.
-At this stage total costs of c£24m have been identified with \pounds 6m being Dyfed-Powys' share of costs profiled over the next two financial years.

-4.4.8 As outlined, the capital budget supplements a centralised revenue budget for planned and cyclical major buildings works which are programmed based on risk and future strategies for each building.
+Considerable discussion has taken place between Commissioners and Forces with full business case being produced consider a range of options and potential locations for a new facility.
+Extensive due diligence has been undertaken and negotiations on land options are currently underway.
+At this stage total costs of c£30m have been identified with £8.1m being Dyfed-Powys' share of costs profiled over the next two financial years. - 4.5.8 The capital budget supplements a centralised revenue budget for planned and cyclical major buildings works which are programmed based on risk and future strategies for each building.
 Revenue resources are also held and managed locally for smaller scale repairs, upkeep, and maintenance initiatives/programmes.
-Investment has been prioritised within the capital programme to achieve efficiencies and reap reductions in revenue expenditure within the estate.
-A number of procurement arrangements were reviewed during 2018 to ensure the efficient and effective use of resources in maintaining the estate and a Facilities Management Contract will commence in the spring of 2019.
+Investment has been prioritised within the capital programme to achieve efficiencies and reap reductions in revenue expenditure within the estate. - 4.5.9 The Director of Estates has worked closely with the force to develop the business case for agile working which seeks to transform and embed efficient ways of working.
+This approach will have longer term implications for both the estate and for IT and will require some upfront investment to facilitate longer term efficiencies. - 4.5.10A newly formed Sustainability Group was established during 2019 with this groups terms of reference seeking to explore and maximise sustainability opportunities.
+The forward capital programme therefore includes provision for a number of initiatives which as well as considering environmental and sustainable considerations will also seek to achieve efficiencies.
+The new Facilities Management Contract commenced in spring of 2019 and will continue to reap dividends mitigating pressures arising from increasing utilities costs in the revenue budget.

-4.5 Fleet
+4.6 Fleet